Mires Beck Care

 Quality of Life

-At Mires Beck our aim is to improve the quality of life for both our service users, parents and carers.
-Quality of life in the service we offer means to provide the ability to enjoy normal work life activities.
-Quality of life is an important consideration in medical care and green therapy is a means to maintain health as a consideration in quality living.
-The charity has a broad aim to provide the location and work experience gained at the nursery to people of all ages.
-We work alongside SEN schools to invite students of school leaving age the opportunity to have a place go and to grow.
-For those reaching their older years, our Anniversary Garden team offer more close supervision and activities which allow people to find their own pace and sense of enjoyment being involved in less physical horticultural tasks.
-For those able to work in various teams within the 14 acre grounds of the nursery, the exposure to fresh air and the outdoors it paramount to their health and maintaining physical ability.
+At Mires Beck our aim is to improve the quality of life for our service users.
+Quality of life in the service we offer means to enable participation for enjoyment in the activities we provide, and improvement of health and wellness being in the natural surroundings of the nursery.
+Quality of life is a vital consideration in medical care and green therapy is increasingly recognised as a means to maintain a persons health and wellness.
+The charity has a broad aim to provide benefit from the location and the work experience on offer to adults who attend our day service and to staff and volunteers and customers visiting our site.
+We also work alongside SEN schools to introduce students pre school leaving age to our service giving them the opportunity get involved in our horticulture, and familiarise them with the site as a future 'place to go'.
+Our Anniversary Garden team offer more close supervision and activities for people with more complex needs allowing people to find their own pace and sense of enjoyment being involved in less physical horticultural tasks.
+For those more able to work in various production and conservation teams within the 14 acre grounds of the nursery, the exposure to fresh air and the outdoors is paramount to their health and maintaining physical ability.

-We provide a routine and structure within the nursery operation to allow all people to engage with all aspects of the horticultural experience on offer.
-This provides the same opportunity as in in normal society for people to receive the training to learn about their work, achieve successful outcomes and be praised for their achievements.
-The added benefit of coming with your peers to a place of safety, is the freedom to express yourself amongst your friends and colleagues and learn from those around you without the scrutiny which many experience outside of a safeguarded environment.
-For more capable service users, the opportunity exists as in the normal work place to become a buddy for new people or those who may need a little more help in carrying out their tasks.
+We provide a routine and structure within the nursery operation to allow people to engage with all aspects of the horticultural experience on offer.
+This provides the same opportunity as in the normal work place environment for people to receive the training to learn about their work, achieve successful outcomes and be praised for their achievements.
+The added benefit for service users being with their peers in a place of safety, allows the freedom to express themselves amongst friends and colleagues and learn from those around them without the scrutiny which many experience outside of a safeguarded environment.
+For more capable service users, the opportunity exists as in the everyday work place to become a buddy for new people or those who may need a little more help in carrying out their tasks.

-Due to the close relationships the staff and volunteers develop with their teams, they are able to quickly identify changes in behavior and are able to report and monitor this under guidance.
-This enables our Support Services Manager to engage with the correct person or carer to discuss anything we think adverse to the service user’s usual pattern.
+Due to the close relationships the staff and volunteers develop with their teams, they are able to quickly identify changes in service user behavior and are able to report and monitor this under guidance.
+This enables our Support Services Manager to engage with the correct person to discuss anything we think adverse to the service user’s usual responses and abilities.
 Early sighting of change comes with knowledge of the service user and great care is taken to manage each individuals experience at the nursery.
-Equally we are able to celebrate at reviews all of the positive progress anyone is making and we operate a recognition programme for the service users achieving certificates and projects we set each season.
+Equally we are able to celebrate at reviews all of the positive progress service users are making and we operate a recognition programme for the service users and certifcate their learning.